-S. No. Directions Auditors' Comment 1 Whether the company has system in place to process all the accounting transactions through IT system?
+S No Directions Auditors' Comment 1 Whether the company has system in place to process all the accounting transactions through IT system?
 If yes, the implications of processing of accounting transactions outside IT system on the integrity of the accounts along with the financial implications, if any, may be stated.
-2 Whether there is any restructuring of an existing loan or cases of waiver/write off of debts/loans/ interest etc. made by a lender to the company due to the company's inability to repay the loan?
+Yes No Adverse Comment 2 Whether there is any restructuring of an existing loan or cases of waiver/write off of debts/loans/ interest etc. made by a lender to the company due to the company's inability to repay the loan?
 If yes, the financial impact may be stated.
 Whether such cases are properly accounted for?
-(In case, lender is a government company, then this direction is also applicable for statutory auditor of Lender Company). year; hence there is no restructuring of loans during the year under audit.
-There are no cases of waiver/write off debts/loans/interest etc. made by a lender to the Company (i.e. IFCI Venture Capital Funds Limited) due to the 3 Whether funds (grants/subsidy etc.) received/receivable for specific schemes from Central /State Government or its agencies were properly accounted for/utilized as per its term and conditions?
-List the cases of deviation According to the information and explanations provided to us by the Company: The Company has not received any 4 Investments: 5 Loans: In respect of provisioning requirement of all restructured, rescheduled, renegotiated loan-whether a system of periodical assessment of realisable value of securities available against all such loans is in place and adequate provision has been created during the year?
-Any deficiencies in this regard, if any, may be suitably commented upon along with financial impact Also, provision in the form of Expected Credit Loss as mandated by Indian Accounting Standards has been
+(In case, lender is a government company, then this direction is also applicable for statutory auditor of Lender hence there is no restructuring of loans during the year under audit.
+There are no cases of waiver/write off debts/loans/interest etc. made by a lender to the Company (i.e. IFCI Venture Capital Funds Limited) due to the Company's Company).
+Also, no restructuring of existing loans were made by IFCI Venture Capital Funds Limited as in the capacity of a Lender.
+3 Whether funds (grants/subsidy etc.) received/receivable for specific schemes from Central /State Government or its agencies were properly accounted for/utilized as per its term and conditions?
+List the cases of deviation to us by the Company: The Company has not received 4.
+Investments: Whether the titles of ownership in respect of CGS/SGS/Bonds/ Debentures etc. are available in physical/demat form and these, in aggregate, agree with the respective amounts shown in the Company's books of accounts?
+If not, details may be stated.
+Yes, the titles of ownership of all investments are available in physical and/or de-mat form as applicable.
+And the same agree with the respective amounts shown in the Company's books of accounts.
+5. Loans: In respect of provisioning requirement of all restructured, rescheduled, renegotiated loan-whether a system of periodical assessment of realisable value of securities available against all such loans is in place and adequate provision has been created during the year?
+Any deficiencies in this regard, if any, may be suitably commented upon along with financial impact Yes, there is a system of periodical assessment of realizable value of securities available against all such loans in place.
+Also, provision in the form of Expected Credit Loss as mandated by Indian Accounting Standards has been created during the year against these loans.